Haefner Law Office advocates for an amicable divorce process that satisfies all parties. We’re sure to ask: Can the marriage be saved?

 An uncontested divorce is the most affordable way to end a marriage while avoiding high attorney fees.
 They are done much quicker than those requiring court involvement to settle disputes.
 Uncontested divorces are usually final and signed by a judge about 60 days after you have retained an attorney.

-An uncontested divorce is where all issues have already been agreed upon, and you are simply hiring the attorney to draft up the agreement.
+An uncontested divorce is where all issues have already been agreed upon, and you are simply hiring an attorney to draft up the agreement.
 Guidance is given only to the party who hired the attorney.

 A mediated divorce is where both parties have the opportunity to have their questions answered, and not everything needs to be agreed upon before mediation.